Recker011/Catalog-Proxy/Docs.md

 - Uses headless Chrome (via [`resolveStreamUrl()`](src/server.js:108)) to resolve a playable `.m3u8` stream from `vidlink.pro`.
 - Returns a short‑lived, direct HLS URL that you can feed into your own video player.

 All responses are JSON.
-The primary endpoint is `GET /stream`.
+The primary v1 endpoint is `GET /stream`.
+A provider‑aware v2 endpoint is available at `GET /v2/stream` with support for multiple upstreams (e.g. VidLink, Filmex).

 Default listen port is **4000** (configurable via the `PORT` environment variable).